Minimal depth $K$-types for wild double covers and Shimura correspondences: Introduction

 For any $H\subseteq G$ we write $\Ht=\pr^{-1}(H)$.
 A representation of $\Ht$ is called $\epsilon$-genuine if $\mu_{n}$ acts through a faithful character $\epsilon:\mu_{n}\rightarrow \mathbb{C}^{\times}$.
 We fix this character throughout and use it to identify $\mu_{n}$ with the $n$-th roots of unity in $\mathbb{C}$.

 The maximal torus $\Tt\subseteq \Gt$ admits a distinguished genuine representation $\rho$.
 (See \cite{S04} and \cite[Section 6, Theorems 6.6, 6.8]{GG18}.)
 We note that such a $\rho$ is not unique, but they are finite in number.
-The $(\Tt,\rho)$-block of $\Gt$ is a natural analog of the $(T,\one)$-block of $G$.
-Thus we may ask: is there an analog of the Borel-Casselman theorem for the $(\Tt,\rho)$-block of $\Gt$?
+When $\rho$ is minimally ramified, the $(\Tt,\rho)$-block of $\Gt$ is a natural analog of the $(T,\one)$-block of $G$.
+Thus we may ask: is there an analog of the Borel-Casselman theorem for the $(\Tt,\rho)$-block of $\Gt$? (see Section \ref{TtReps} for the precise set of representations we consider.)
 The pair $(\It, \one)$ does not serve the purpose because $\one_{\It}$ is not genuine, and hence can only detect representations of $\Gt$ that factor through $G$.

 When $\mathrm{GCD}(p,n)=1$, the cover $\Gt$ is called a tame cover.
 In this case, Savin \cite{S04} established this analog of the Borel-Casselman Theorem when $G$ is simply-laced.
 The main consequence of the tame assumption for this work is that a hyperspecial maximal compact subgroup $K\subseteq G$ splits the sequence \eqref{CExtIntro}.
 To highlight the significance of this splitting we make a brief digression.